nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 * Manuals: https://atariage.com/system_items.php?SystemID=2600&itemTypeID=MANUAL
 * Big ole PDF of all manuals: http://www.westg8.com/atari.html

-Also, I need to include this in more markdown files but here are some templates:
+Also, I need to include this in more markdown files but here are some templates for the physical components of games (cartridge, manual, box):

 * Fonts for Atari: https://www.atariage.com/2600/archives/AtariFonts/index.html?SystemID=2600
 * Label Maker: https://www.labelmaker2600.com/